mavlink/MAVSDK-docs/en/cpp/api_reference/structmavsdk_1_1_telemetry_1_1_scaled_pressure.md

 ```

-Differential pressure temperature (in celcius, 0 if not available)
+Differential pressure temperature (in celsius, 0 if not available)